arrytiwari/DOC-Assignment-NP/SAFESEND_DOCUMENTATION.md

 ### Current Limitations

 1. **Blockchain Support**
-   - Currently supports: Ethereum, Arbitrum One, Binance Smart Chain
+   - Currently supports: Ethereum, Arbitrum One, Binance Smart Chain, Base
    - Other chains may be added in future updates

 2. **Token Standards**